Welcome to the website of baritone Nicholas Morris

-Away from the opera stage, Nicholas is a keen concert singer and recitalist.
-Appearances include Verdiís Requiem at the Usher Hall, Edinburgh, Handelís Judas Maccabeus and Israel in Egypt in the Chapel of Kingís College, Cambridge, and Orffís Carmina Burana in the City Halls, Glasgow, as well as regular appearances singing works such as Messiah and Bachís passions throughout the UK and further afield.
+Away from the opera stage, Nicholas is a keen concert singer and recitalist, singing works such as Messiah and Bachís passions throughout the UK and further afield.
 Before training as an opera singer, Nicholas studied at Jesus College, Cambridge, where, when not singing or playing rugby, he read history and philosophy of science.
 During his time at Cambridge he was a member of Kingís College Choir.
 He began his singing career as a chorister at Peterborough Cathedral.

-For more infomation and for bookings please get in touch using the contact form or contact Sam Krum, Snior Artist Manager, at Robert Gilder & Co.
+For more infomation, a full CV/resume and for bookings please get in touch using the contact form or contact Sam Krum, Snior Artist Manager, at Robert Gilder & Co.